-The company sells copper and aluminium wires which are used as raw materials by its customers in the production of cable products.
-For sales of these products, revenue is recognised at a point of time, when the control of the goods sold has been transferred.
+The key products in this category are enamelled wires for electric motors and transformers, copper wires for grounding and can manufacture.
+For sales of such products, revenue is recognised at a point of time, when the control of the goods sold has been transferred.
 The timing of the transfer of control usually occurs when the goods have been shipped to the customers' location, unless otherwise specified in the terms of the contract.
 The terms defined on the contracts with customers are according to Incoterms.